Minority Report: Development

-Philip K. Dick's 1956 novella "The Minority Report" was first optioned by producer and writer Gary Goldman in 1992.
-He created the initial script for the film with Ron Shusett and Robert Goethals (uncredited).
-It was supposed to be a sequel to the 1990 Dick adaptation Total Recall, which starred Arnold Schwarzenegger.
-However, Carolco Pictures, the production company that produced the film, struggled to secure either funding or Schwarzenegger's interest to progress the project before its bankruptcy in 1995.
+Philip K. Dick's 1956 novella "The Minority Report" was first optioned by the producer and writer Gary Goldman in 1992.
+He wrote the initial script for the film with Ron Shusett and Robert Goethals.
+It was meant to be a sequel to the 1990 Dick adaptation Total Recall, which starred Arnold Schwarzenegger.
+Carolco Pictures, the production company that produced the film, went bankrupt in 1995, before it could secure either funding or Schwarzenegger's interest in the project.
 While the remake rights were purchased by Miramax Films in 1997, Shusett and Goldman had removed the Total Recall elements from their script to develop it as a standalone film, Minority Report.

 Novelist Jon Cohen was hired in 1997 to adapt the story for a potential film version that would have been directed by Dutch filmmaker Jan de Bont.
 Meanwhile, Tom Cruise and Steven Spielberg, who met and became friends on the set of Cruise's film Risky Business in 1983, had been looking to collaborate for ten years.
 Spielberg was set to direct Cruise in Rain Man, but left to make Indiana Jones and the Last Crusade.
 Cruise read Cohen's script, and passed it on to Spielberg, who felt it needed some work.
 Spielberg was not directly involved in the writing of the script, though he was allowed to decide whether the picture's screenplay was ready to be filmed.
 When Cohen submitted an acceptable revision, he called Cruise and said, "Yeah, I'll do this version of the script."
 In that version, Witwer creates a false disk which shows Anderton killing him.
 When Anderton sees the clip, his belief in the infallibility of the precogs' visions convinces him it is true, therefore the precogs have a vision of him killing Witwer.
 At the end, Anderton shoots Witwer and one of the brother precogs finishes him off, because Witwer had slain his twin.
 Spielberg was attracted to the story because as both a mystery and a film set 50 years in the future, it allowed him to do "a blending of genres" which intrigued him.